ipfs/specs/repo/fs-repo/README.md

 ### api

+`./api` is a file that exists to denote an API endpoint to listen to.
+- It MAY exist even if the endpoint is no longer live (i.e. it is a _stale_ or left-over `./api` file).

+In the presence of an `./api` file, ipfs tools (eg go-ipfs `ipfs daemon`) MUST attempt to delegate to the endpoint, and MAY remove the file if resonably certain the file is stale. (e.g. endpoint is local, but no process is live)

-`api` is a file that exists only if there is currently a live api listening for requests.
-This is used when the `repo.lock` prevents access.
-Clients may opt to use the api service, or wait untill the process holding `repo.lock` exits.
-The file's content is the api multiaddr
+The `./api` file is used in conjunction with the `repo.lock`.
+Clients may opt to use the api service, or wait until the process holding `repo.lock` exits.
+The file's content is the api endoint as a [multiaddr](https://github.com/jbenet/multiaddr)

 ```
 > cat .ipfs/api